-5. SNAGBOAT SNELL: The original mission of the SNELL was to perform clearing and snagging of navigation hazards and debris, as well as wreck removal in Federal channels.
-The SNELL also performs a wide range of marine construction, such as pile driving, fender system and mooring pile cluster repairs, and shoreline protection.
+5. MULTI-PURPOSE VESSEL SNELL: The original mission of the SNELL was to perform clearing and snagging of navigation hazards and debris, as well as wreck removal in Federal channels.
+The SNELL also performs a wide range of marine construction, such as pile driving, fender system, mooring pile cluster repairs, and shoreline protection.
 The SNELL is a platform for geotechnical vibracore sampling as well as clamshell and hydraulic dredging for small critical shoals in Federal channels and adjacent non-Federal channels.
+The SNELL will be decommissioned in FY23 and replaced with the BRANDY STATION.